Azure/azure-functions-dotnet-worker-preview/README.md

 }
 ```

-#### Storage connection string
+* ``FUNCTIONS_WORKER_RUNTIME` - Set this to a value of `dotnet5`.
+This may change in the future.
+* `languageWorkers:dotnet5:workerDirectory` - Where the functions host will locate the .NET 5 worker.
+Set this to `.` (this is the function app root which contains *worker.config.json*)

-Some of the functions in the sample require a Storage account.
-In *local.settingns.json*, insert the connection string to a valid Storage account or running Storage Emulator as the value of `AzureWebJobsStorage`.
+* `AzureWebJobsStorage` - Some of the functions in the sample require a Storage account.
+Set the value of `AzureWebJobsStorage` to the connection string to a valid Storage account or running Storage Emulator.

 ### FunctionApp folder structure

-Here are the key files in a .NET 5 Azure Functions app.
+Here are the important files in a .NET 5 Azure Functions app.

 #### NuGet.Config

-During the private preview, the .NET worker packages are published in a MyGet feed, and the following sources need to be present.
+During the private preview, the .NET worker packages are published in a MyGet feed, and the following sources need to be present in *NuGet.config*.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>